MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 The **Copilot for Sales** panel opens with the following tabs:

 - **Overview**: Displays basic information about the add-in, deployed apps, and assigned users.
 If Copilot for Sales was previously deployed from the Microsoft 365 admin center, the **Merge both versions** button is shown.
 Select **Merge both versions** to upgrade the app to the latest version.
-- **Configuration**: Allows you to remove the app from a selected product.
-To remove the app, select it, and then select **Remove**.
 - **Users**: Allows you to edit the users who can use the app.
-- **Usage**: Displays the number of active users of the app based on the selected platform and date range.

 ## Update the Copilot for Sales app